gimarso/CL_eCALIFA/README.md

 # Exploring Galaxy Properties of eCALIFA with Contrastive Learning

-This repository contains a pipeline for processing and analyzing data with **Contrastive Learning (CL) on CALIFA surveys**.
+This repository contains a pipeline for processing and analyzing data using **Contrastive Learning (CL) on CALIFA surveys**.

 ## Features
 The pipeline includes: